Are you a beginner photographer who doesn’t want to spend much money on equipment?

 I must say it is an outstanding camera.

-It provides many useful features, including 4K video recording, Wi-Fi and NFC connectivity, and an electronic viewfinder (EVF).
+It provides many valuable features, including 4K video recording, Wi-Fi and NFC connectivity, and an electronic viewfinder (EVF).

 It’s also super lightweight and compact, perfect for travel.

-And it has a bright lens that lets you take pictures in low light conditions without too much noise.
+It has a bright lens lets you take pictures in low light conditions without too much noise.

 The camera is easy to use, with a touchscreen and menu system that’s easy to navigate.